There is something inherently satisfying about seeing your company or client earn a featured snippet.

 We work with one of our health and fitness clients to earn featured snippets in their niche and increase organic traffic.

-Just a few days after improving a high-priority article’s structure and content to be more “snippetable,” we saw that our efforts were a success: we’d earned three snippets for high-volume keywords related to this post.
+Just a few days after improving a priority page’s structure and content to be more “snippetable,” we saw that our efforts were a success: we’d earned three snippets for high-volume keywords related to this post.

 Organic traffic increased 135% that week, and since updating is up 37% year-over-year.